chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 Chef Automate HA comes with five different types of deployment flows.
 This page tells you how to add more nodes to your deployment processes.

+{{< warning >}}

+- **If the SELinux config is enabled**, make sure to set it to `Permissive` (Usually in the case of RHEL, SELinux is enabled).
+If the config is `enforced`, the Automate node will throw error, and the verify flow will fail.
+- During deployment, the same will be handled internally

+{{< /warning >}}

 {{< note >}}

-- **If the SELinux config is enabled**, make sure to set it to `Permissive` (Usually in case of RHEL SELinux is enabled).
-If the config is `enforced` automate node will throw error, and verify flow will fail.
-- During deployment the same will be handled internally
+- The flags like `opensearch-ips` and `postgresql-ips` are only applicable for the Chef Managed Database cluster

 {{< /note >}}

 ## Add more Nodes to the OnPremises Deployments

-In this section, we will see how to add more nodes to the on-premises deployment for all the databases, i.e., Chef Managed, AWS Managed and Customer Managed Database.
+In this section, we will see how to add more nodes to the on-premises deployment for all the databases, i.e., Chef Managed, AWS Managed, and Customer Managed Database.

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 It needs the IP addresses of the nodes you want to add as comma-separate values with no spaces in between.